Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

-Ideally, the magic relations require all row and column sums to be equal to $I_s$.
-However, thanks to Proposition~\ref{prop:regular_sums}, for a matrix in the commutant of \(A_\Gamma\), it is sufficient to impose this condition \emph{once per connected component}.
-Specifically, setting $\Lambda_R^{(t)} = I_s$ (and similarly for columns) fixes the sum for all rows in that component.
-Consequently, imposing the magic relations removes exactly $N$ degrees of freedom (where $N$ is the number of connected components) from the $d_\Gamma$ independent parameters provided by imposing the commutation constraints.
+In general, magic relations require that all row and column sums be equal to \(I_s\).
+However, thanks to Proposition~\ref{prop:regular_sums}, for a matrix in the commutant of \(A_\Gamma\), it is sufficient to impose this condition once per connected component.
+In particular, imposing \(\Lambda_R^{(t)} = I_s\) (and similarly for the columns) fixes the sum for all rows of that component.
+Consequently, imposing magic relations removes exactly \(N\) degrees of freedom (where \(N\) is the number of connected components) from the \(d_\Gamma\) independent parameters provided by imposing the commutation constraints.